shadat-hossan/Backend-Setup-Monolithic-MVC-Architecture/README.md

 # Backend

-Ndolo Meet is a backend service for a mobile and web application designed for online meetings and interactions.
-This backend provides authentication, real-time communication, and secure API endpoints.
+This is a Backend Initial Setup using Monolithic MVC Architecture.
+It is designed for scalable and secure applications, providing authentication, real-time communication, and secure API endpoints to support both web and mobile platforms.

 ## 📌 Features